WordPress/gutenberg/packages/format-library/README.md

-# Block library
+# Format library

-Block library for the WordPress editor.
+Format library for the WordPress editor.

 ## Installation